Trisha1212/Ansible/exercise2/README.md

 ```

 [comment]:
+- [datacenter:children] tells ansible that this is groups of group
+- [datacenter:vars] will get applied to all groups inside the group datacenter (and each system in the group)
 - If we dont assign [datacenter:children] it will consider webservers & dbservers as system
 - [datacenter:vars] vars is used for assigning variable.